Ceirced/spotivis/README.md

 - **Framework**: Flask 3.x with Flask-Security for authentication
 - **Task Queue**: Celery with Redis
 - **File Processing**: PyArrow for .parquet file handling
-- **Database**: SQLite with SQLAlchemy ORM and Flask-Migrate for migrations
+- **Database**: Postgres with SQLAlchemy ORM and Flask-Migrate for migrations
 - **Python Version**: ^3.12

 ### Frontend